 Each interaction with your attorney should be about both the transaction or decision at hand and developing a better understanding of each other.
 A great business attorney will take time to learn about your business operations so they can offer frank and helpful advice.
 Over time, they will come to understand your business goals and offer suggestions that will help you both become more efficient and effective as you grow your business.
 These 7 tips will help you find an attorney for your fitness business.

 Over time, a good relationship with an attorney will mean that they will tell you straight if you can handle a situation without their involvement.
 However, even if you think you can handle a legal issue on your own, strongly consider briefly consulting your attorney to see if they see the issue the same way.
 They may identify issues that you haven’t considered.

 Don’t put off engaging an attorney

-This isn’t just about getting sued; it is about not waiting until you have a problem to seek out someone who can help you prevent problems or resolve them!
-The reality is that as a fitness business owner, an attorney is a resource you can utilize throughout the life of your business.
-An attorney is a necessary team member to help you protect your interest and those of your business.
+This isn’t just about getting sued; it’s about not waiting until you have a problem to seek out someone to help prevent problems or resolve them!
+An attorney is a resource you can utilize throughout the life of your business.
+They are a necessary team member to help you protect your interest and those of your business.
 Surprisingly, perhaps, attorneys can save you money by solving problems before they happen – the cost of consulting an attorney for contract review, negotiation, and document drafting is far less than the cost of defending your business in litigation.
 As a consequence, it’s important to factor in the cost of engaging an attorney into the cost of doing business.

 Don’t wait until you are served with a lawsuit!
 Whether as the plaintiff or defendant, lawsuits are expensive financially and psychologically.
 Make sure your contracts and legal relationships protect your business and you have someone in your corner when you need advice or have questions.